 - the cost of the properties sold (after adjusting for the difference between your opening and closing stock)

 - other costs incurred in selling the properties and running the business

 You may fall within the GST regime if you are conducting an enterprise of renovation to property that is defined as having been substantially renovated.
-“Substantial renovations” is essentially:
+“Substantial renovations” is essential:

 renovations in which all, or substantially all, of a building is removed or is replaced.
-However, the renovations need not involve removal or replacement of foundations, external walls, interior supporting walls, floors, roof or staircases.
+However, the renovations need not involve the removal or replacement of foundations, external walls, interior supporting walls, floors, roofs or staircases.